Inbibo/adonisfx_docs/docs/terminology.md

 Locators are intended to visualize the output of an Adonis sensor.
 There are three types of locators that require a specific number of inputs and adopt custom shapes in the viewport: AdnLocatorPosition (a squared box at the location of a node), AdnLocatorDistance (a parallelepiped with a line connecting two nodes) and AdnLocatorRotation (an angle with two segments connecting three nodes).
 Each type is associated with its homologous sensor.

+## Muscle

+**AdnMuscle** is an Adonis solver for muscle simulation including volume preservation.
+It allows to apply dynamics such as fibers contraction and volume gain to a geometry.

 ## Muscle Patches

 A muscle patch is a group of connected geometry vertices that represent an internal muscle projected onto the skin.
 A muscle patch is not an actual modelled geometry.
 Muscle patches are used by AdnSimshape solver for facial simulation, The muscle patches of a facial geometry can be generated with the Learn Muscle Patches Tool which applies Machine Learning techniques to estimate the distribution of muscles based on the set of facial expressions that a facial rig can reproduce.